ypark9/yopa.page/content/blog/2025-05-25-aws-vector-databases-rag-applications-complete-architectural-decision-guide.md

   - RAG Applications
 ---

-> A comprehensive guide to choosing and implementing AWS native vector database services for RAG applications, covering OpenSearch, RDS PostgreSQL, Neptune Analytics, Bedrock Knowledge Bases, and Kendra with real-world decision frameworks.
+> A guide to choosing and implementing AWS native vector database services for RAG applications, including OpenSearch, RDS PostgreSQL, Neptune Analytics, Bedrock Knowledge Bases, and Kendra with real-world decision frameworks.

-The landscape of Retrieval-Augmented Generation (RAG) applications has evolved dramatically, with vector databases becoming the backbone of modern AI systems.
+The Retrieval-Augmented Generation (RAG) applications has evolved dramatically, with vector databases becoming the core of modern AI systems.
 As organizations are motivated to implement RAG solutions, the choice of vector database architecture can make or break the success of your application.
 AWS offers five native services for vector database functionality, each optimized for different use cases and scale requirements.
 Let's dive in!
+Side note: if you are considering RAG then I suggest you to consider CAG as well.
+This might be a better fit for your use case.

 In 2024-2025, these services have made significant enhancements in my opinion.
 From OpenSearch's fourfold latency improvements to pgvector 0.8.0's enhanced query planning capabilities, and Bedrock Knowledge Bases' new GraphRAG support, these options are far more powerful and production-ready than ever before.